sopra-fs22-group-07/client/README.md

 ## Client
 For the client, React and JSX as well as the package manager npm are used.
-- Geolocation API: In order to retrieve the geolocation of the user, the built-in geolocation API is used (LAURIN!)
+- Geolocation API: In order to retrieve location data about users we used `navigator.geolocation` [Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API) in order to access the browser geolocation information.
+This API uses the best available information to the browser in order to determine the location.
 - DiceBear API: For the Match Overview and the Chat, the Avatar Generator from https://avatars.dicebear.com/ is used to create custom Avatar for every user
 - React Leaflet API: As map service react leaflet is used.
 It provides building between React and Leaflet.